A Quick Guide

 Great Paxton is a village of just over 1,000 people by the river Great Ouse in rural Cambridgeshire, England.

 You will arrive in Great Paxton along the High Street which is the most varied in terms of buildings, it is part of the main road road between St. Neots and Godmanchester / Huntingdon dating back probably to the origin of the village.
 Most of the buildings along here are under 100 years old though a small number are 100-300 years old.
 There is no existing "Manor House" or similar in the village if there ever was one.
-There are further older buildings of varied ages and styles along London Lane and Church Lane both of which are also as old as the village.
+There are further older buildings of varied ages and styles along Church Lane also as old as the village, and London Lane which is several hundred years old.

-The greater part of Great Paxton is a 1980's estate to the east of the High Street, this was added to in the 1990's with another smaller estate of houses along with a new school which moved from the original High Street site and is now a private residence.
+The greater part of Great Paxton is a 1980's estate to the east of the High Street, this was added to in the 1990's with another smaller development along with a new school which moved from the original High Street site (now a private residence).

 Even today the village lies in almost exactly the same shape and location that it always has for over 1,000 years, a triangle of the High Street, London Lane and Adams Lane with spurs down to the church and river.
 The difference being that what was once farmland and grazing in the heart of the village triangle is now housing.